dylannpaterson/stats/README.md

 1.  **Hierarchical Structure**: The model respects the geographic hierarchy.
 The national total informs the distribution of counts across TAs, and each TA's total in turn informs the distribution of counts across its constituent SA2s.

 2.  **Gibbs Sampling**: The model uses an iterative Gibbs sampler to explore the space of plausible solutions.
-Instead of finding a single "best" answer, it generates thousands of samples, the average of which is used as the final estimate.
+Instead of finding a single "best" answer, it generates thousands of samples from the posterior distribution, the average of which is used as the final estimate.

-3.  **Full Data Imputation**: The model does not take any observed value as ground truth.
-In each iteration of the sampler, it re-estimates the likely true values of the observed data:
+3.  **Custom Sampling for Confidentialised Data**: The model addresses the data's uncertainty not by taking any value as ground truth, but by resampling the "true" integer counts in each iteration using samplers that are precisely tailored to the rules of confidentialisation:

-    *   **For Suppressed Values**: The model knows these must be small integers.
-It imputes them by drawing samples from a **Truncated Poisson distribution** (constrained to be less than 6), informed by the model's current estimates.
+      * **For Suppressed Values**: When a parent TA's value is missing, its value is imputed from a **Poisson distribution** informed by the sum of its children SA2s.
+Missing child SA2 values are then imputed via a **multinomial distribution** based on their newly sampled parent's total.
-    *   **For Rounded (RR3) Values**: The model knows the true value is close to the observed rounded value.
-It imputes a new "truer" value by sampling from a small, uniform range (`k-1`, `k`, `k+1`) around the observation.
+      * **For Rounded (RR3) Values**: The model knows the true value must be one of five integers `{R-2, R-1, R, R+1, R+2}` around the rounded value `R`.
+It imputes a new "truer" value by drawing from a **custom discrete probability distribution**.
+This distribution is intelligently weighted, assigning a higher probability to the integer that is most likely given the sum of its children SA2 areas.

-This full imputation process allows the model to robustly account for the noise and missingness introduced by the confidentialization process.
+This robust sampling strategy allows the model to correctly navigate the noise and missingness introduced by the confidentialization process.

 ## File Structure